xycabcd/jpm/README.md

 Forked from codejive/java-jpm to make the tool as minimal and standalone as possible.

+codejive/java-jpm tries to make a user experience similar to "npm".
+For example, it's main feature is a "install" command that add a entry to a file and copy it to a directory.

+However, this fork tries to make a user interface that only fetches dependencies you have passed as arguments and lists their paths.
+It tries to be minimal and flexable.

 ## Building

 Use anything to get the dependencies specified in `deps.yml`.
 This file itself is compatible with both this project's definition file and the upstream project's app.yml file.